 A teacher’s 'My portfolio'

 A teacher can create or duplicate any story and save it to their portfolio.
-They can choose who can access their portfolio in their profile settings.
+They can choose who can access their portfolio stories page in their profile settings.
+And then they can select which of their portfolio stories to share with those people.

 Learn how to create a portfolio story here.